 Anybody may get bad breath from time to time and this is always embarrassing.
-Bad breath can be caused by certain foods, but if bad breath symptoms do not go away on their own after a while, it can be considered a warning sign, and some oral health issues can be the reason.
-This is when you should seek professional dental help to prevent the condition from affecting your body.
+Certain foods might cause bad breath.
+But if it doesn’t go away after a while, it might be a warning sign for oral health issues.
+That is when you should seek a dentist who can help you prevent the condition from affecting your body.

 Bad breath is a widespread condition that affects approximately one-fourth of the global population.
 While certain strong foods can cause this issue, bad breath can be a symptom of different health disorders.

 Poor oral hygiene is the main reason for bad breath.
 Harmful bacteria will appear and reproduce in your mouth if you do not care for your teeth.
 These bacteria are the primary grounds for bad breath.
-Other conditions which may lead to bad breath are dry mouth, gum diseases, infections, cancers, and other health disorders.
-Any type of infection in your nose, throat, or lungs can lead to bad breath.
-Head and neck cancers, diabetes, liver and kidney diseases, gastroesophageal reflux disease, and autoimmune disorders can all cause bad breath.
-If bad breath is due to poor oral hygiene, a dental procedure should help.
-Otherwise, it can be linked to an issue in another part of your body.
+Dry mouth, gum diseases, infections, cancers, may also lead to bad breath.
+On top of this, infection in your nose, throat, or lungs.
+A dental procedure should help If bad breath is rooted in poor oral hygiene.

 Bad Breath and Dental Issues

 - Saliva is a fluid produced by salivary glands to help wash your mouth.
 Lack of Saliva can lead to some issues such as the bad breath.
-Smoking and certain medications can cause dry mouth.
+Smoking and some medications might cause dry mouth as well.

-- Plaque is a sticky film that builds up on your teeth and causes inflammation of your gums.
+- Plaque is a sticky film building up on your teeth and causing inflammation of your gums.
 This gum disease can be another reason for bad breath.

 Bad Breath Cure and Prevention

 The Treatment of bad breath should be carried out based on the root cause of the condition.
-If it is caused by poor oral hygiene, a proper dental operation can improve the condition.
-Good oral care with special mouth rinses, toothpaste, and floss can all enhance the health of your teeth and gums.
+If your bad breath is caused by poor oral hygiene, a proper dental operation can help you a lot!
+If you take a good of your teeth and gums with mouth rinses, toothpaste, and floss, you will avoid this all together!

 - Mouth Rinsing